 Carlene MacMillan, MD is Chief Medical Officer at Osmind, where she focuses on product, growth, and medical affairs.

 She has been the co-founder of Brooklyn Minds Psychiatry, a multidisciplinary team-based multi-site practice in the NYC Region with over 30 providers.
 She is a graduate of Harvard College and Harvard Medical School and completed her adult psychiatry residency and child and adolescent fellowship at Massachusetts General Hospital/McLean Hospital.

 Dr. MacMillan has a long-standing interest in helping individuals with severe, persistent and complex mental illness live meaningful lives in their communities.
 She was previously an attending physician on the Trauma and Dissociative Unit at McLean Hospital.
 She has also held a faculty position at the NYU Langone School of Medicine and was the founding Medical Director of the Ellenhorn NYC Private Assertive Community Treatment Team.

 As a member on the Board of Directors and co-chair of the Insurance Committee for Clinical TMS Society, she focuses on advocating for increased access to and awareness of TMS.
 Additionally, Brooklyn Minds was one of the first practices in the country to offer deep TMS for OCD upon FDA clearance.
-As a member of the Clinical TMS Insurance Committee, she focuses primarily on advocating for appropriate OCD coverage policies as her team at Brooklyn Minds has been at the forefront of obtaining insurance coverage from commercial and Medicaid payers.
-Brooklyn Minds was also one of the first practices in NYC to offer esketamine for severe depression and suicidal thinking when it received FDA approval and is building a team within the practice devoted to increasing access and awareness of psychedelic medicine and psychedelic-assisted therapy.
+It was also one of the first practices in NYC to offer esketamine for severe depression and suicidal thinking when it received FDA approval and is building a team within the practice devoted to increasing access and awareness of psychedelic medicine and psychedelic-assisted therapy.

 Dr. MacMillan also serves as the Co-Chair of the American Academy of Child and Adolescent Psychiatry Consumer Issues Committee which publishes materials for patients and families on a wide range of mental health topics.
 She is a former member of the American Psychiatric Association Assembly and was very active in the Massachusetts Psychiatric Society throughout residency and fellowship.